nickyiliwang0000/h/projects/project-07.md

 If you get a job, you get an A. 😉

-We'll do group critiques/QA before demo night to catch any weirdness.
+We'll do group critiques/QA on Dec 17th before demo night to catch any weirdness.

 **Requirements:**
 * Have a minimum of 3 portfolio items